-Over the course of the year, the City amended its budget twice during the fiscal year.
-The amendments were approved on January 6, 2016 and May 18, 2016 and resulted in an increase in revenues of \$766,543 and an increase in disbursements of \$1,048,214.
-Revenue increases included other city taxes, use of money and property, licenses and permits, intergovernmental, charges for services and miscellaneous.
-Expenditure increases included public safety, public works, general government, capital projects, culture and recreation, community and economic development and business type activities.
+Over the course of the year, the City amended its budget during the fiscal year.
+The amendment was approved on May 17, 2017 and resulted in an increase in revenues and other financing sources of \$4,202,197 and an increase in disbursements of \$628,897.
+The revenue and other financing sources increases were primarily due to the General Obligation Bond issued.
+Other revenues included other city taxes, intergovernmental, charges for services, licenses and permits and miscellaneous.
+Expenditure increases included public safety, public works, culture and recreation, general government, debt service, capital projects and business type activities (water & sewer).